 Many manufacturing facilities have adopted Industry 4.0’s smart factory approach and run many intelligent devices.
 Integrating manufacturing analytics across diverse, legacy, large ERPs, production systems, and project management tools is often challenging.
 Moreover, as there are multiple processes in manufacturing, it is a challenge to analyze and derive insights because the data captured constantly is inconsistent.
 Even if collected properly, manufacturing entities often cannot interpret and leverage it correctly.
 Manufacturing dashboard Power BI is a single source of truth that integrates all the autonomous systems.

-How Power BI Helps to Accelerate Digital Transformation in Manufacturing Industry?
+How Power BI for Manufacturing Industry Accelerates Digital Transformation

 Data visualization and Business Intelligence tools like Power BI help manufacturers reduce data redundancy and improve decision-making.